 Applicants should be aware that only those premises which have a 'bar' (servery) at which alcohol is sold for consumption on the premises will be eligible for a machine in the bar area of the premises.
-This means that premises such as restaurants which do not have a bar for serving drinks or can only sell alcoholic drinks as an ancillary to food (the old Part IV restaurant licences under the former Licensing Act 1964) will fall outside the scope to which this section (s.279 - 284) of the Gambling Act 2005 applies.
-For details of Category C & D machines please refer to information provided at www.gamblingcommission.gov.uk
+This means that premises such as restaurants which do not have a bar for serving drinks or can only sell alcoholic drinks as an ancillary to food will not automatically qualify for two machines.